dandrews/nefarious-linkedin/README.md

 LinkedIn protects their own users' privacy in an effort to reduce the amount of unsolicted spam via browser extensions.
-At the time of writing this, LinkedIn is scanning visitors for 38 different scammy browser extensions.
+At the time of writing this, LinkedIn is scanning visitors for 86 different recruiting and sales focused browser extensions.

 I will dive into how LinkedIn detects extensions and what extension developers can do to prevent detection.